 If you’re thinking about opening a hair or nail salon and spa, don’t wait any longer.
 The industry is growing quickly.
-Because of debate on what exactly defines a salon, the number of salons across the country is hard to precisely determine, but the U.S. Census Bureau estimates the number to be over a million, generating $40 billion in annual revenue.
+Because of debate on what exactly defines a salon, the number of salons across the country is hard to determine precisely.
+There are over 50,000 registered nail salons in the US.
+Add to that more than 950,000 hair salons.
 These figures include even the smallest of nail and hair salon businesses, like single-employee operations and independent contractors.

 So if you’re passionate about the industry, there’s no better time to start your own small business.
 But like we’ve shown with other retail verticals, there are some specific things to keep in mind in your business planning for opening a salon and spa.
 Let’s take a look at exactly what you need to consider on how to open a nail salon.